pspencer53/vox-recorder/README.md

     voxrecord-20180705222631-20180705222639.wav

-Uses pulseaudio so that the Python program can multitask both recieving audio and creating output files concurrently.
+Uses pulseaudio so that the Python program can multitask both receiving audio and creating output files concurrently.

 ## High level program logic
 The program does the following: